-Guidelines for All Healthcare Professionals in the Diagnosis and Management of Migraine, Tension-Type Headache, Cluster Headache, Medication-Overuse Headache, 201071

-In their 2010 guidelines, BASH recommends that prophylactic treatment for migraine be used in addition to acute treatments, and they additionally note that prophylaxis is ineffective for the treatment of medication overuse headache, which should be ruled out before beginning preventive treatment.
+Guidelines for All Healthcare Professionals in the Diagnosis and Management of Migraine, Tension-Type Headache, Cluster Headache, Medication-Overuse Headache, 2010111 treatment of medication overuse headache, which should be ruled out before beginning preventive treatment.
 The society recommends beta blockers, topiramate, valproate, and amitriptyline as first-line treatments, and that clinicians consider evidence on efficacy, comorbidity, contraindications, and ease of compliance when deciding which treatment to use.
 Second-line treatments include topiramate and sodium valproate.
 Onabotulinum toxin A is recommended only for patients who experience more than 15 headache days per month, at least eight of which are migraines, though the guidelines note that there were small, but statistically significant differences, between the active and placebo arms in clinical trials.